SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you are in the Dogpatch in San Francisco and looking for some live music, then head over to The Midway.
 This colorful live music venue offers a variety of performers each month.

 You will find both local and up-and-coming artists on stage here.
-Even though it's a small venue, they do an amazing job with the sound, so I've never been disappointed with the shows I've seen here.
+Even though it's a small venue, they do an amazing job with the sound, and I've never been disappointed with the shows I've seen here.

 The Midway is on the southern side of the district at 900 Marin Street.

-Below is a list of their upcoming shows.
+Third Rail is a great cocktail bar in the Dogpatch in San Francisco.
 The bar itself is decorated as if you were in a train station with modern touches.

 If you are looking for some amazing fried chicken, then head over to the Hard Knox Cafe.
 They serve up a variety of southern comfort food including chicken & waffles, spareribs, and blackened or fried catfish.
 I also love their chicken fried steak.